AnasAGc/About-me/README.md

 # Credits

-+ I got some help form Omar Thiab on linter my code and but some function in it
++ I got some help form Omar Thiab on linter my code and put some function in it

 + Thanks for Bashar and all  the TA who Help me with my coures , I glad to  have such opportunity .